Glossary

 • Stand Alone Lump Sum (SALS)

 Before 6th April 2006 members of some pension schemes were able to be awarded benefits entirely in the form of a lump sum, with no accompanying entitlement to an annual pension.
-The right to a SALS is retained by a member providing they do not accumulate any benefits in the scheme after that date.
+The right to a SALS is retained by a member providing they don’t accumulate any benefits in the scheme after that date.
 A SALS must be paid as one single payment.

 • Statement of compensation entitlement